Nahid-iiqbal/ECEFC-Money-Manager-Demo-/README.md

 ## 💖 Contributors

-Made with ❤️ for the BUET community
+Made with ❤️ for the Student community

 ---